nilostolte/OpenGL-GLSL/README.md

 The directory `glfw-3.3.8` should be conserved at least for conserving a clean copy until the new installation is working fine.
 Once the new glfw directory is copied, one should then copy all necessary files from `glfw-3.3.8` to this new directory.
 These are the example source files, `build.ninja` and the entire `glad` directory.
+For example2 one should also copy [linmath.h](https://github.com/nilostolte/OpenGL/tree/main/glfw-3.3.8/include).

 In principle the `build.ninja` doen't need to be modified, since there are no instances of `glfw-3.3.8` in it.